 Whilst I haven’t done this, so many of my friends who’ve stayed on Oahu have, and they’ve loved it.
 Not only do you get to get away from the bright lights of Waikiki strip, but you get to have a taste of a more authentic and laid back Hawaiian holiday where you can mingle with locals and do your own thing.
 There are heaps of websites that offer condo’s to rent, otherwise try Airbnb.
 A lot of the time the accommodation is A LOT cheaper, you have a kitchen to cook your own food, and the places on offer are still in amazing locations close to local beach parks and little town hubs.

 6. Do a sunset booze cruise

 As long as you’re 21+ (remember the legal drinking age), I would recommend this to anyone.
-What better way to see the sunset then on an amazing catamaran having free poured vodka cranberry?
+What better way to see the sunset than on an amazing catamaran having free poured vodka cranberry?
 All of the boats dock right near Duke’s on the main strip at Waikiki Beach and you can book on the day.
-The sunset cruises often book out, so I’d try and do that one the morning of, or the day before, but they offer all day cruises, some even with snorkelling options.
-The price ranges from $40USD – $65USD and for an hour or 2, its’ a fun thing to do with your significant other, friends or solo.
+The sunset cruises often book out, so I’d try and do that one the morning of, or the day before, but they offer all-day cruises, some even with snorkelling options.
+The price ranges from $40USD – $65USD and for an hour or 2, it’s a fun thing to do with your significant other, friends or solo.

 7. Shop till you drop